McQuaidRobotics/2024_Crescendo/src/main/java/com/igknighters/commands/AutoCommands.md

 ### Description

-This command will move the `Stem` to the stow location and stop the intake and spin up the shooter.
+This command will move the `Stem` to the stow location and stop the intake.

-### Parameters

-- `rpm` - The speed to spin the shooter at in RPM.
-Default is 3750.

 ## Aim